microsoft/AirSim/docs/code_structure.md

 See [MavLinkCom](../MavLinkCom/README.md) for more info.

 ## Sample Programs
 We have created a few sample programs to demonstrate how to use the API.
-See HelloDrone and DroneServer.
-DroneServer demonstrates how to connect to the simulator using UDP port for QGC.
+See HelloDrone and DroneShell.
+DroneShell demonstrates how to connect to the simulator using UDP.
+The simulator is running a server (similar to DroneServer).

 ## Contributing